Understanding the MBTI ® and Personality Types Type Dynamics: Interpreting the code of MBTI Myers Briggs Personality Types

-Had Myers and Briggs not inferred a second type of Attitude from Jung’s work, there might have only been three letters to their type code.
-We would have seen INT, INF, ITS, EST, ETN, etc. But their independent study of people and people differences, with Jung’s typology as an important tool, lead them to create the polar preferences of Judging and Perceiving – which became the fourth letter in their Personality Type Code system.
+Had Myers and Briggs not inferred a second type of Attitude from Jung’s work, there might have only been three letters to the personality type code.
+We would have seen INT, INF, ITS, EST, ETN, etc. But Isabel and Katherine’s independent study of people and people differences, with Jung’s typology as an important tool, lead them to create the polar preferences of Judging and Perceiving – which became the fourth letter in their Personality Type Code system.
 This attitude is a person’s Outer World Orientation and is related to the kind of mental function one turns to the outside world.

 In the Myers-Briggs ® Personality Type four letter code, J means that our Judging Function (either Thinking or Feeling) is turned to the outside world and P means that our Perceiving Function (either Sensing or Intuition) is oriented to the outside world.

-So ISFJ indicates Judging Function “F” is turned to the outside world; INTJ indicates Judging Function “T” is turned to the outside world.
+- INTJ indicates the person’s Judging Function (which is “T” Thinking) is oriented to the outside world.

-ENFP indicates this type turns their Perceiving Function “N’ to the outside world; ESTP indicates their Perceiving Function “S” is oriented externally.
+- ESTP indicates this type turns their Perceiving Function (Which is “S” Sensing) is oriented externally.

 With Extraverts, what you see is what you get; they extravert their most favored mental process, their Dominant mental function.

-For Introverted Types, it is an opposite flow of psychic energy is the opposite of Extraverts.
+For Introverted Personality Types, their flow of psychic energy is the opposite of Extraverts.
 They direct their prime energy inward to their most favored mental function or process.
 Their “super power” so-to-speak is hidden and they more readily show to the outside world their supportive or auxiliary function.

-So the four Introverted Types (I_ _ Js) whose dominant preference is a Perceiving function (which is introverted), orient their Auxiliary preference – which is Judging – to the outside world.
+There are four Introverted Types (I_ _ Js), whose dominant preference is a Perceiving function (which is introverted).
+They orient their Auxiliary preference – which is Judging – to the outside world.
 At the core of their being they are not Judgers; they are Perceivers.

-Conversely the four Introverted Types (I_ _ Ps) whose dominant preference is a Judging function (which is introverted), orient their Auxiliary preference – which is Perceiving – to the outside world.
+There are four Introverted Types (I_ _ Ps) whose dominant preference is a Judging function (which is introverted).
+They orient their Auxiliary preference – which is Perceiving – to the outside world.
 At the core of their being they are not Perceivers; they are Judgers.